itsRajat/Space-Maze-Game/README.md

 # Treasure-Maze-Game
 A fun maze game built using Vanilla JavaScript &amp; Matter.js.
 Take the Astronaut back to Earth before the Oxygen runs out to win.
-You gotta be fast, because the clock is ticking.
+You gotta be fast, because the clock is ticking and the whole planet depends on you for the information you found on Mars.
 Good luck.

 Live demo: https://thirsty-liskov-154dee.netlify.app/